Snack Stack is a curiosity-filled newsletter about the cultural history of snacks around the world.

 How it works

 Fresh snacks drop every week.
-There’s one free post and at least one paid post (sometimes two!).
+There’s one free post and at least one paid post.

-The free post is usually a deep (DEEP) dive into the history of an American snack or a snack-adjacent topic, with lots of original research and reporting and sometimes a bit of personal essay or cultural commentary.
+The free post is usually a deep dive into the history of an American snack or a snack-adjacent topic, with original research and reporting and sometimes a bit of personal essay or cultural commentary.

 Paid subscribers get an additional one or two posts per week, which are a delicious platter of small bites: brief introductions to lesser-known snacks around the world (and their histories), spin-the-globe Google Maps quests for snack stories on random side streets, or themed round-ups of intriguing snack stories from around the internet.
 I try to keep it eclectic and interesting, mixing savory and sweet and spicy and impossible-to-categorize.